 The provision of space heating in residential buildings is an important starting point for municipal climate protection, accounting for about two thirds of final energy-related building energy consumption in Germany.
-The New Urban Agenda commits at all levels "to develop sustainable, renewable and affordable energy and energy-efficient buildings and construction modes" (Paragraph 75).
+The New Urban Agenda commits at all levels "to develop sustainable, renewable and affordable energy and energyefficient buildings and construction modes" (Paragraph 75).
 Solar, the use of heat pumps, district heating and biomass can contribute significantly to a reduction in fossil energy consumption and thus CO2 emissions.
-Since the nationwide rates of new construction for measures that can later be transferred as innovations to the existing building stock and are associated with lower investment costs due to broader market incorporation.
+Since the nationwide rates of new construction are less than 1%, the importance of new buildings results indirectly from their exemplary function for measures that can later be transferred as innovations to the existing building stock and are associated with lower investment costs due to broader market incorporation.